-In this recording of Help Me Teach the Bible in front of a live audience at The Gospel Coalition 2019 National Conference, I asked David Platt—senior pastor-teacher at McLean Bible Church in Washington, D.C., and founder and president of Radical—to work his way from Genesis to Revelation and demonstrate how a teacher can ignite a passion for world mission from whatever part of the Bible they are teaching.
+In this recording of Help Me Teach the Bible in front of a live audience, I asked David Platt—senior pastor-teacher at McLean Bible Church in Washington, D.C., and founder and president of Radical—to work his way from Genesis to Revelation and demonstrate how a teacher can ignite a passion for world mission from whatever part of the Bible they are teaching.

 The following is an uncorrected transcript generated by a transcription service.
 Before quoting in print, please check the corresponding audio for accuracy.